Ericvf/BroPilot/README.md

 ### 1. **Local LLM Integration**
 - Connects to local LLM servers (such as Ollama, LM Studio, or other compatible backends).
-- No code or context is sent to the cloud—everything stays on your machine.
+- No code or context is sent to the cloudâ€”everything stays on your machine.

 ### 2. **Code Explanations**
 - Select code and receive clear, concise explanations powered by your local model.